silviostammler/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

+The chosen model is a LeNet-5 architecture.

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+In detail, both convolutional layers have 5x5 filter sizes and depths of 6 respectively 16 (model.py lines 92 + 96)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity.
+However, the ReLU layers are only included after the convolutions (code lines 92 + 96), not after the fully connected layers because the network is a regression network predicting the steering angle.
+The data is normalized in the model using a Keras lambda layer (code line 88) and cropped to exclude the sky and the hood of the car (code line 90).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.
+These layers are inserted after the fully connected layers (model.py lines 102 + 104).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The split into training and validation set appears in code line 29.
+Creation of generators for training and validation samples is carried out in code lines 75 + 76.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an SGD optimizer with momentum for minimizing the mean squared error loss function.
+The learning rate was tuned manually.
+Its value was set to 0.0001 while the momentum was fixed at 0.9 (model.py line 109).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Since my own collected training data didn't induce a good driving behavior in autonomous mode I took the prerecorded sample driving data.
+Based on these data the vehicle could be successfully kept on the road.
+However, I haven't got any insight into how the training data got acquired, e.g. how many laps of center lane driving, recovery from the left and right sides of the road, driving counter-clockwise or driving smoothly around curves are included.

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+During the experimental process of finding a well performing solution I was sticking to the LeNet-5 architecture.

+At the beginning I used an Adam optimizer minimizing the mean squared error loss and chose a learning rate of 0.001.
+My final solution uses a SGD optimizer with a learning rate of 0.0001 and momentum of 0.9.
+During the process of finding good hyperparameters I made sure to keep overfitting at a minimum level and that the model learns from the provided data.
+In total, training was carried out for 250 epochs.

+Based on my collected training data the car drove safely around track one right until it had crossed the bridge.
+Instead of staying on the real road it takes the side path on the right which might be a consequence of the data collection process.

+In detail, I collected 2 laps of center lane driving around track one, 1 lap of counter clockwise center lane driving around track one and 1 lap focusing on driving smoothly around curves of track two.

+Because of the car taking the side path mentioned above I took the prerecorded sample driving data for training the model.
+Finally, the car could be kept successfully on the road throughout all of track one in autonomous mode.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+As already mentioned the chosen architecture is a LeNet-5 architecture with dropout layers included after the fully connected layers.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture.
+Note that in this picture the dropout layers are missing.

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

+Since I finally chose the prerecorded sample driving data I cannot make any statements about the detailed collection process of the dataset.

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+However, I guess that the following image is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+In total, the prerecorded sample drving data have got 8036 data points.
+After random shuffling of data 80% build the training set while 20% are held out for the validation set.
+Each of these data got preprocessed within their corresponding generator (on the fly) by the following two techniques.

+In order to consider recovery driving from the sides of the road I manually added/subtracted a small correction factor (0.2) to the steering measurement for each left respectively right image during training.
+By this way the model learns to steer softer/harder, especially when curves appear.
+Moreover, by this approach more data points are considered for training helping the model to generalize better.

+Furthermore each sample was augmented by flipping the image and taking the opposite angle.
+I thought that this could avoid biased steering angle predictions because the curves of track one are mainly left curves.
+For example, here is an image that has then been flipped:

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
+I used the training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The  number of epochs used for training was 250.
+As already mentioned, I used an SGD optimizer with momentum with the learning rate being set to 0.0001.